-COPD or Chronic Obstructive Pulmonary Disease is a lung disease that makes it difficult to breathe.
+COPD, or Chronic Obstructive Pulmonary Disease, is a lung disease that makes breathing difficult.
 It is a type of lung disease that gets worst over time.
 The effect of COPD is inflammation and the inability of air to flow through the lungs.

-COPD is more of a general definition used to describe some key breathing problems like:
+COPD is more of a general definition used to describe some critical breathing problems like: